-- 1 Locate the TPM connector on the system board. - ONOTE: To locate the TPM connector on the system board, see the System board jumpers and connectors section. - 2 Press to hold the module down and remove the screw using the security Torx 8-bit shipped with the TPM module. - 3 Slide the TPM module out from its connector. - 4 Push the plastic rivet away from the TPM connector and rotate it 90° counterclockwise to release it from the system board. - 5 Pull the plastic rivet out of its slot on the system board. - 6 To install the TPM, align the edge connectors on the TPM with the slot on the TPM connector. - 7 Insert the TPM into the TPM connector such that the plastic rivet aligns with the slot on the system board. - 8 Press the plastic rivet until the rivet snaps into place.
+- 1 Locate the TPM connector on the system board. - 2 Press to hold the module down and remove the screw using the security Torx 8-bit shipped with the TPM module. - 3 Slide the TPM module out from its connector. - 4 Push the plastic rivet away from the TPM connector and rotate it 90° counterclockwise to release it from the system board. - 5 Pull the plastic rivet out of its slot on the system board.

+Installing the TPM

+- 1 To install the TPM, align the edge connectors on the TPM with the slot on the TPM connector. - 2 Insert the TPM into the TPM connector such that the plastic rivet aligns with the slot on the system board. - 3 Press the plastic rivet until the rivet snaps into place.

-Figure 121.
+Figure 120.
 Installing the TPM